Climate change and cities: Field of study

 The research perspective of cities and climate change, started in the 1990s as the international community became increasingly aware of the potential impacts of climate change.
 Urban studies scholars Michael Hebbert and Vladmir Jankovic argue that this field of research grew out of a larger body of research on the effects of urban development and living on the environment starting as early as the 1950s.
 Since then, research has indicated relationships between climate change and sustainable urbanization: increase employment cities reduces poverty and increases efficiencies.

 Two international assessments have been published by the Urban Climate Change Research Network at The Earth Institute at Columbia University.
 The first of which was published in, the first of which (ARC3.1) was published in 2011, and the second of which (ARC3.2) was published in 2018.
 These papers act as summaries of the scholarship for the field similar to the Intergovernmental Panel on Climate Change reports.
-A third report is being developed as of 2020.
+A third report is to be published between 2023 and 2025.

 Cities as laboratories

 Cities are good subjects for study because they can invest heavily in large-scale experimental policies that could be scaled elsewhere (such as San Diego's advanced urban planning practices which could be applied elsewhere in the United States).
-Multiple scholars approach this in different ways, but describe this "urban laboratory" environment for testing a wide variety of practices. for example the book Life After Carbon documents a number of cities which act as "urban climate innovation laboratories".
+Multiple scholars approach this in different ways, but describe this "urban laboratory" environment good for testing a wide variety of practices.
+For example, the book Life After Carbon documents a number of cities which act as "urban climate innovation laboratories".
 These cities as laboratories offer an efficient way to detect climate change by looking at the effects of the greenhouse effect on rooftops, street trees, and other environmental variables within a city setting.
 Though this method of looking at the heat waves effects in cities, it will offer a way of seeing the problem of the effect of heat that will be solved by cities within the future.